Neilshweky/hello-world-probot/README.md

 My ultimate goal for this "Hello, World" project is to be able to compile all of the open issue titles into one central locked issue.

+EDIT: Okay this is where I will end this project for now, it now keeps a running list of all the open issues and update whenever someone comments or opens a new issue!
+Sorry it took so long but I took a break to do some school work...
+This was fun!

 ## Setup

 ```sh